MaverickMeerkat/MaverickMeerkat.github.io/_posts/2020-11-24-Necessary-Sufficient.md

 ![](../img/NecessarySufficient/Picture1.png){: .center-block :}

 Suppose we care about condition A. It is very important to us.
-But there are condition N which is a superset of condition A. And there is condition S which is a subset of condition A.
+But there is condition N which is a superset of condition A. And there is condition S which is a subset of condition A.

 N is **necessary** for A. No element in A, is not also a part of N.